 In 1974, Honest Jon’s started selling jazz records from a former butcher’s shop on Golborne Road.
 It moved to its current Portobello Road home in the 80s and was a firm favourite with music stars like Leftfield’s Neil Barnes and DJ Gilles Peterson.
 In the 90s, they launched a record label in partnership with Notting Hill local, Damon Albarn.
 You’ll find an array of global music in this great West London record shop.

 This is another music brand which started up as a market stall before progressing to a bricks and mortar store.
-It’s known for stocking 60s soul, RnB and garage as well as a wide range of classic rock, indie and electronic music.
-Along with new and second hand records, you’ll find plenty of cool merch like Tshirts, books and comics.
+It’s known for stocking 60s soul, RnB and garage as well as a good mix of classic rock, indie and electronic music.
+Along with new and second hand records, you’ll find plenty of cool merch like Tshirts, tote bags, books and comics.

 This North London stalwart opened its flagship store on Essex Road over 20 years ago.
 You’ll now find Flashback Records stores in Crouch End and Shoreditch too.
 Head upstairs for new releases and reissues.
 It’s the kind of store in which you’ll find weird and wonderful second hand vinyl.
 It’s another place to spend time crate-digging for hidden gems.